singnet/dev-portal/docs/products/AIMarketplace/services-page/index.md

 ![List of organization - sorting](/assets/images/products/AIMarketplace/Marketplace/AllOrganizationsSortBy.webp)

-If you are looking for a specific service, you can find it by name in this section
+If you are looking for a specific service, you can find it by name, description, tags or other service-related informationin this section

 ![List of organization - search](/assets/images/products/AIMarketplace/Marketplace/AllOrganizationsSearch.webp)